"Follow in the Footsteps of Jesus" Biblical Israel with optional 5-days in Egypt

 dinner will be served aloft.
 Then it’s time to relax, enjoy the on-board entertainment,

-and prepare for the adventure of a lifetime.
+and prepare for the adventure of a lifetime, or catch a little sleep after dinner.

-We proceed through customs and security and meet our agent who assists us to our
+We proceed through customs and security, and meet our agent who assists us to the

-This morning, we depart for the Galilee to visit the Biblical site of Caesarea Maritima,
+This morning, we depart for the Galilee region to visit the Biblical site of Caesarea

-where Peter proclaimed the Good News to the Roman Centurion (Acts 10).
-We also
+Maritima, where Peter proclaimed the Good News to the Roman Centurion (Acts 10).

 - John 2) and the Mt. of Precipice.
 Afterwards, we arrive in Tiberias for dinner and